 Ready for a gay Copenhagen tour?

-Ready for a gay Copenhagen tour?
-Here’s the interview of Dan, a local Gaybassador of the city.
+Here is the interview of Dan, a local from the City.

-Hello Dan, you are Gaybassador to Copenhagen.
+Hello Dan, you are from Copenhagen.
 Can you tell us a bit about you?

 I’m an American expatriate living in Copenhagen for 20 years with my Danish husband.
 I love Copenhagen and showing it off whenever I can — no wonder I decided to make tour guiding a large part of my life.

 I have lived in other major cities and traveled widely.
 Copenhagen has it all, while still a manageable size—and there is so much to see and do.

 It is incredibly safe and secure to get around whether on foot, bicycle or public transportation.

 The fantastic waterfront is in the center of town.
 People are friendly, and most speak English as well.
 There are so many food choices at all price levels: food markets, fast food, cafes, and Michelin stars.